holybiber/flutter_intro/README.md

 And you get a feeling of how you nest many widgets into each other in flutter - the "widget tree".
 The styling feels similar to styling HTML with CSS.
 Including various details like that the `Column` widget by default takes all vertical space...

 However we have no seperation between UI model, styling and code - with flutter everything is code (that needs be structured in a smart way of course)

+## Formatting and linting
+No need to worry about indentations or discuss about coding styles: dart comes with a default formatter.
+It should be enabled in your IDE but you can also run it from the command line:

+`dart format .`

+Also dart has a helpful linter and it's a wise decision to use it and only accept code that has no linter issues.
+Again you should have it enabled it in your IDE but you can also run it from the command line:

+`dart analyze`

+Let's fix the issues and add `const` to constructors wherever possible.
+This improves performance as flutter never needs to re-build these widgets in the widget tree.